yanis-falaki/fvdb-minecraft/README.md

 FVDB is required which can be gotten from the same github repo in the feature/fvdb branch.
 Within the conda environment created during the fvdb setup, pip install IPython and matplotlib.

 # Definitions
+- **Named Binary Tag (NBT)**: Minecraft's custom data format for a variety of uses such as world data.
+[NBT Data Format](https://minecraft.fandom.com/wiki/NBT_format)
 - **Chunk**: A 16x16 block region of a minecraft world.
+[Chunk Data Format](https://minecraft.fandom.com/wiki/Chunk_format)
 - **Region**: A 32x32 chunk or 512x512 region of a minecraft world.
 Minecraft stores worlds as seperate region files.
+[Region Data Format](https://minecraft.fandom.com/wiki/Region_file_format)
 - **Schematic**: Schematics are an unofficial (but widely used) datatype which is used to import specific structures into worlds.
-(Such as a house, build, town, sculpture, etc)
+(Such as a house, build, town, sculpture, etc) [Schematic Data Format](https://minecraft.fandom.com/wiki/Schematic_file_format)